LemonsDropsLemon/Vehicle-Locking-Script/README.md

 Alarm - PLays a GTA 4 themed vehicle alarm with a timeout of 10 seconds when entering a locked vehicle setkeys - plays no sounds just light flashing

-All configurable in a "config lua".
+Entire Script configurable in a "config lua".
-Comes with a small locking icon in the top right that shows when its locked or unlocked, can be disabled in the config.
 ```